pelmer/maps/README.md

 Typically for short institution names only NameLine1 is needed.

-The offsets for the label are in units of latitude and longitude, e.g. "-0.7,0.0" will usually put the label just below the point.
+The offsets for the label are in units of latitude and longitude, e.g. "-0.7,0.0" will usually put the label just below the point and "0.3,0.0" will usually put the label just above the point.
 Note that a "West" longitude is treated as negative (-74.6551) and the chosen offset should reflect that.
 Similarly "North" is positive.
 You can get the latitude and longitude from any source you like (googling